-Your Guide to Student Loan Forgiveness for Lawyers
+Student Loan Forgiveness for Lawyers

-Public Service Loan Forgiveness for Lawyers
+Public Service Loan Forgiveness for lawyers

 Department of Justice Attorney Student Loan Repayment Program

 Each spring, the agency opens up applications to current employees for the assistance program.
-To be eligible, employees of the Department of Justice must have at least $10,000 in federal student loans.
+To be eligible, you must have at least $10,000 in federal student loans.

-Eligible loans include:
+Qualifying loans include:

-- Stafford Loans
+- Stafford loans